Viewing and managing agent logs in the administration console

 - Closed: the analysis of the log is complete.
 No further action is required.

-- In the User list, select the name of the user who changed the status of the log.
+- In the Assigned to list, select the name of a user to whom the log will be assigned.
 This list shows all users declared in SES Evolution.
 For further information, refer to the section Managing users on the SES Evolution administration console.

 - In the Comments field, enter additional information if necessary about the log or your action.
 If anything is entered in this field, a tool tip will appear in the Status column in the list if logs.